RelativityMC/raknetify/README.md

 # How to use it?

 ## Prerequisites
-- RaknetFabric is currently confirmed to be working on 1.18.2, 1.18.1 and 1.17.1,
+- RaknetFabric is currently confirmed to be working on 1.19, 1.18.2, 1.18.1 and 1.17.1,
   other Minecraft versions are not tested.
+  It may work on newer Minecraft versions.
+If it doesn't, feel free to report to us.
 - You need to have a UDP port opened at the same port number of your normal server port.

 ## Installation and usage